StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/create-a-notification.md

 6. Select the [trigger](about-notifications.md#triggers) you want to use.

+    For guidance on defining a custom JSON filter to match specific events, see [Write a FilteredEvent Trigger](write-filtered-event-trigger.md).

     ---

 7. Turn on the **Enable notification** toggle to activate the notification.